Why is this medication prescribed?

 - fast, irregular, or pounding heartbeat

-- dark red or cola-colored urine
+- muscle pain or weakness, dark red or cola-colored urine

 What other information should I know?